mongodb/genny/src/HitchhikersGuide.md

 Ending the metrics::operation (this will stop the timer):
 `ctx.success();`

+TODO: Update the following paragraph to mention fail() -> failure() or discard() depending on whether you want to track the result.

 If you can expect an exception, wrap the operation code in a try/catch block, and use `ctx.fail()` in the catch statement.
 If neither `success()` nor `fail()` are called, a warning will be printed.
 This indicates a programming error or an unexpected uncaught exception.